efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ##### Power Distribution Network (PDN)

-A macro's Power Distribution Network (`PDN`) is resoponsible for the delivery of power to cells in the design.
-A macro's internal `PDN` is exposed through pins as an interface for integraion with another designs.
+A macro's Power Distribution Network (`PDN`) is responsible for the delivery of power to cells in the design.
+A macro's internal `PDN` is exposed through pins as an interface for integration with another designs.
 These pins are similar to data IO pins but often much larger.

 Here is another an example of a macro that is fully integrated inside `Caravel`: